terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

 The service account which will be used to invoke this submodule must have the following IAM roles:

 * Project level
+  * BigQuery Data Owner: `roles/bigquery.dataOwner`
   * Cloud Functions Developer: `roles/cloudfunctions.developer`
-  * Storage Admin: `roles/storage.admin`
+  * Cloud Scheduler Admin: `roles/cloudscheduler.admin`
   * Pub/Sub Admin: `roles/pubsub.admin`
+  * Service Account Admin: `roles/iam.serviceAccountAdmin`
   * Service Account User: `roles/iam.serviceAccountUser`
+  * Storage Admin: `roles/storage.admin`
 * Organization level
+  * Security Admin: `roles/iam.securityAdmin`
   * Security Center Sources Editor: `roles/securitycenter.sourcesEditor`
-  * Security Admin: `roles/iam.securityAdmin`

 If you are deploying this submodule in the logging project of the Terraform Example Foundation using the Terraform service account created in the Foundation, it already has all the necessary permissions in the logging project.